I’ve been honored and privileged to be featured on various blogs and websites, and I would love to share these experiences. Here they are:

 Click HERE to read the complete scoop on Victoria and her kilted Highlander, and thanks to Suzanne for this opportunity!

 The Year-god’s Daughter has been awarded the coveted Indie B.R.A.G.
 Medallion!
-Today I’m being interviewed for Indie B.R.A.G. by Stephanie Hopkins, blogger extraordinaire, about my experience writing the book.
+Today I’m being interviewed by Indie B.R.A.G. about my experience writing the book.

 Lochlann: “Besides D’Aulaires’ Book of Greek Myths, I was also inspired by many other books, notably Moon, Moon (Anne Kent Rush) and Robert Graves’ Book of Greek Myths.
 Both sent my mind racing down new paths of imagination.
 In Graves’ book, I first learned that the famed “Ariadne,” of the well-known Cretan myth involving Theseus and the Minotaur, was originally called “Aridela,” and may have been considered a goddess rather than a mere mortal.
 What an amazing idea!
 I wondered why she was transformed (if indeed this is true).
 Carl Kerényi, another treasured author, theorizes that she was too powerful, too magnificent, and as time went by, she was deliberately diminished to suit a changing society who wanted their male gods to hold the most power.
 There is some evidence that this same diminishment was carried out on Athene, Hera, and other goddesses.”